-RESOLUTION 23-1996
+RESOLUTION 24-2066

-A RESOLUTION BY THE CITY COUNCIL OF THE CITY OF LAGO VISTA, TEXAS ESTABLISHING AN INTERIM GROWTH MANAGEMENT POLICY PENDING THE UPDATE OF THE COMPREHENSIVE PLAN.
+A RESOLUTION BY THE CITY COUNCIL OF THE CITY OF LAGO VISTA, TEXAS AMENDING THE INTERIM GROWTH MANAGEMENT POLICY ADOPTED BY RESOLUTION 23-1996 ON MAY 4, 2023, PENDING THE COMPLETION OF AN UPDATE TO THE CURRENT COMPREHENSIVE PLAN AND OTHER CONTEMPORANEOUS AND RELATED STUDIES NECESSARY TO FORMULATE A SUSTAINABLE STRATEGY TO PRESERVE AND ALLOCATE LIMITED MUNICIPAL RESOURCES AND MAINTAIN THE VIABILITY OF LOCAL INFRASTRUCTURE.

-WHEREAS, the City Council of the City of Lago Vista, Texas (the "City") desires to develop a viable, sustainable, and prosperous community that includes expanding economic opportunities, convenient access to needed retail services, and a variety of quality and affordable housing options; and
+WHEREAS, the City Council of the City of Lago Vista, Texas desires to develop a viable, sustainable, and prosperous community that includes expanding economic opportunities, convenient access to needed retail services, and a variety of quality and affordable housing options located within neighborhoods of choice that include all desirable components for enhanced livability; and

-WHEREAS, significant growth and management of that significant growth was not a concern during the development of the current comprehensive plan that was completed in 2016, and adopted by Ordinance No. 16-05-05-02, as amended; and
+WHEREAS, significant growth and management of that significant growth was not a concern during the development of the current comprehensive plan that was completed in 2016 and adopted by Ordinance No. 16-05-05-02 of the Lago Vista City Council as amended; and

-WHEREAS, shortly after the current comprehensive plan was adopted, the City of Lago Vista, Texas began to experience unprecedented growth that continues despite the relative economic uncertainty of the last several years; and
+WHEREAS, shortly after the current comprehensive plan was adopted, the City of Lago Vista, Texas began to experience unprecedented growth that potentially continues despite the relative economic uncertainty of the last several years; and

-WHEREAS, there are an inordinate number of current zoning approvals within the municipal limits that have remained dormant and undeveloped for many years, in some cases decades; and
+WHEREAS, there are an inordinate number of current zoning approvals within the municipal limits that have remained dormant and undeveloped for decades; and

-WHEREAS, unrestrained growth results in disorder and strains existing municipal resources and jeopardizes the City's ability to provide adequate services consistent with current best practices; and
+WHEREAS, any effort to exercise a significant amount of the development rights from those existing dormant entitlements would likely result in disorder and strain existing municipal resources to the extent that might jeopardize the ability to provide adequate services consistent with current best practices; and